-It forces you to commit to a set plan and schedule out your lessons.
-While I prefer italki, there have definitely been weeks or months where I didn’t take any classes and I didn’t have a particularly good reason for not doing so.
+I also like italki because you don’t need to commit to a certain amount of lessons in advance.
+However, there have definitely been weeks or months where I didn’t take any classes and I didn’t have a particularly good reason for not doing so.

 When you schedule each lesson individually, it’s pretty easy to allow yourself to deviate from your original plan. eChineseLearning requires a commitment and that commitment can be helpful to get you to stick with studying Chinese when you might otherwise give up or slack off.

 eChineseLearning might also be the best option for those looking for a specialized course such as lessons for Finance, International Trade, Heritage Learners, Job Interviews or Children’s lessons.
 They have a ton of options you can choose from.

 Regardless of where you find a Chinese tutor – you’ll need to also need to spend time studying with other materials.

 Learning a language doesn’t have to cost money.

 Sign-up to get a huge list of free resources tailored to the language you’re studying.

 We won’t send you spam.
 Unsubscribe at any time.